vippsas/vipps-qr-api/vipps-qr-api.md

 [Get an access token](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/vipps-getting-started#get-an-access-token) in the Getting started guide, for details.

-### QR formats
+### QR code formats

-The QR code image will be returned as a URL in the response for both one-time payment QRs and merchant redirect QRs.
+The QR code image will be returned as a URL in the response for both one-time payment QR codes and merchant redirect QR codes.
 Opening this URL will return the image in the format and resolution set in the accept header.
 The URL to the image will look like this:

 ```json
 "url":"https://qr-generator-prod-app-service.azurewebsites.net/qr-generator/v1?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...."
 ```

 The URL to the image does not require any authentication and can be shown wherever you want.
-Note that one-time payment QRs eventually will time out - trying to open the URL to the otp-QR image after its expiry while will return a 404.
-Merchant redirect QRs can be opened forever.
+Note that one-time payment QR codes eventually will time out - trying to open the URL to the one-time payment QR image after its expiry while will return a `404 Not Found` error.
+Merchant redirect QR codes can be opened forever.

 Below is an example merchant redirect QR: